Click here for my media kit!

 I grew up just outside a ghost town in rural Mississippi where storytelling is a favorite form of entertainment.
 I spent my childhood exploring the piney woods, inventing characters, and creating tiny worlds out of acorns, rocks, sticks and moss.

-My debut novel, Smack Dab in the Middle of Maybe, published by Random House Children’s Books, is available for pre-order now.
+My debut novel, Smack Dab in the Middle of Maybe, published by Random House Children’s Books, is available everywhere books are sold!

 For launch updates, events and book tours, please email me at firstname.lastname@example.org.